 Shon Mack, Residential Customer Service Center Supervisor

 Shon Mack started as a contact center representative in early 2013.
-Since that time, he’s held positions in Customer Interactions, Customer Credit Services Consumer Affairs and Corporate Strategy.
-For the past year, he has served as a Supervisor in Customer Services.
+Since that time, he’s held positions in Customer Interactions, Customer Credit Services, Consumer Affairs and Corporate Strategy.
+For the past year, he has served as a Supervisor in the Customer Service Center.